-During the years ended December 31, 2020 and 2019 we signed various Merchant Agreements which are secured by second position rights to all customer receipts until the loan has been repaid in full and subject to interest rates of 6% - 76%.
+During the years ended December 31, 2021 and 2020 we signed various Merchant Agreements which are secured by second position rights to all customer receipts until the loan has been repaid in full and subject to interest rates of 9.3% - 14% per month.
 As illustrated in the following table, under the terms of these agreements, we received the disclosed Purchase Price and agreed to repay the disclosed Purchase Amount, which is collected by the Merchant lenders at the disclosed Daily Payment Rate.
+The Company's Chief Executive Officer personally guarantees the performance of the loan issued December 21, 2021.